yousefelassal/quote-cron/README.md

 > An invincible determination can accomplish almost anything and in this lies the great distinction between great men and little men.

 > Our lives are the only meaningful expression of what we believe and in Whom we believe.
 And the only real wealth, for any of us, lies in our faith.

+> Through perseverance many people win success out of what seemed destined to be certain failure.